Iowa

-During the 18th and early 19th centuries, Iowa was a part of French Louisiana and Spanish Louisiana; its state flag is patterned after the flag of France.
-After the Louisiana Purchase, people laid the foundation for an agriculture-based economy in the heart of the Corn Belt.
-In the latter half of the 20th century, Iowa's agricultural economy transitioned to a diversified economy of advanced manufacturing, processing, financial services, information technology, biotechnology, and green energy production.

-Iowa is the 26th most extensive in total area and the 31st most populous of the 50 U.S. states, with a population of 3,190,369, according to the 2020 census.
+Iowa is the 26th largest in total area and the 31st most populous of the 50 U.S. states, with a population of 3.19 million.
 The state's capital, most populous city, and largest metropolitan area fully located within the state is Des Moines.
 A portion of the larger Omaha, Nebraska, metropolitan area extends into three counties of southwest Iowa.
-Iowa has been listed as one of the safest U.S. states to live in.
+Other metropolitan statistical areas in Iowa include Iowa City, Cedar Rapids, Waterloo-Cedar Falls, Ames, Dubuque, Sioux City, and the Iowa portion of the Quad Cities.
+Iowa is home to 940 small towns, though its population is increasingly urbanized as small communities and rural areas decline in population.

+During the 18th and early 19th centuries, Iowa was a part of French Louisiana and Spanish Louisiana; its state flag is patterned after the flag of France.
+After the Louisiana Purchase, pioneers laid the foundation for an agriculture-based economy in the heart of the Corn Belt.
+In the latter half of the 20th century, Iowa's agricultural economy began to transition to a diversified economy of advanced manufacturing, processing, financial services, information technology, biotechnology, and green energy production.

+Politically, Iowa is notable for the Iowa Caucuses, an influential event in national politics, as well as its high levels of voter turnout and foundational leadership in civil rights including early adoption or support of black suffrage.

 Etymology

+Like many other states, Iowa takes its name from its predecessor, Iowa Territory, whose name in turn is derived from the Iowa River, and ultimately from the ethnonym of the indigenous Ioway people.

-Iowa derives its name from the Ioway people, a Chiwere-speaking Siouan Nation who were once part of the Ho-Chunk Confederation that inhabited the area now corresponding to several Midwest states.
+The Ioway are a Chiwere-speaking Siouan Nation, who were once part of the Ho-Chunk Confederation that inhabited the area now corresponding to several Midwest states.
 The Ioway were one of the many Native American nations whose territory comprised the future state of Iowa before the time of European colonization.